Ocean Odyssey — first mobile offshore platform converted to launch rockets from the equator.

 Support the American Oil & Gas Historical Society

-Led by a Boeing, the Sea Launch consortium of international companies used Russian Zenit-3SL rockets to carry communications satellites into geosynchronous orbits.
+Prior to economic troubles, Sea Launch launched Russian Zenit-3SL rockets to carry Hughes Space and Communications satellites into geosynchronous orbits.
 Photo courtesy Sea Launch.

 The advantages of space launches from the equator — and the availability of the Ocean Odyssey — prompted Boeing to convert the rig into a launch platform.
 According to experts, the speed of earth’s rotation is greatest at the equator, providing a minor extra launch boost.